 If your radiators aren't heating your home properly, it could be because air bubbles are trapped in the system.
 These bubbles stop the normal flow of the hot water and leave you with a colder home and higher energy bills.

-So, to help save your bills and suffering the cold as the darker night draw in, here's how to bleed your radiators in five simple steps...
+So, to help save you from uncessarily high energy bills, and from suffering the cold as the dark nights draw in, here's how to bleed your radiators in five simple steps...

 Turn on your radiators and wait until they are fully heated.
 Be careful and do not burn your hands.
 If the radiator is cool at the bottom and hot at the top or it is not distributing heat evenly, it might be due to trapped air.
 Don't worry, it a common issue and can be fixed under half an hour.
 Your radiators just need bleeding.